0xgioser/Polygon-Improvement-Proposals-1/README.md

 For more information on the processes and the PIP format visit the [How to PIP.md](https://github.com/hrook1/Polygon-Improvement-Proposals/blob/main/How%20to%20PIP.md)

-This repository tracks ongoing improvements to Polygon PoS.
+This repository tracks ongoing improvements to Polygon PoS chain.
 It contains:

 - The [process document](https://forum.polygon.technology/) that governs how protocol changes are published.
 - The PIPs that are successfully submited.